anasnofal/projects/technical_reflection.md

 Internal Hardware State Channel: We did not establish a communication link for internal robot states.
 For example, there is no mechanism to transmit a "LIDAR Failure" or "Low Battery Voltage" status from the physical robot to have the virtual twin reflect that same hardware fault.

-Shared Environmental Perception Channel: There is no communication channel to send information about dynamic, real-world obstacles (detected by the real robot) to the Gazebo environment.
+Shared Environmental Perception Channel: There is no communication channel to send information about dynamic, real-world obstacles (detected by the real robot) to the Gazebo environment and the other way around.
 The digital twin remains unaware of unexpected changes in the physical robot's surroundings.

 #### **Future Improvements**